bunchc/OpenStackPerformanceCookbook/ch2/ch2.md

 # Chapter 2 - OpenStack Compute Tuning

 In this chapter we will address blah blah some things related to openstack compute.
-As with all prior chapters, we will first preset a discussion of the options and conclusions, leaving specific test results to the end of the chapter.
+As with all prior chapters, we will first preset a discussion of the options and conclusions.
+For detailed results you can either consult the appendix or this book's companion website.

 Specifically, in this chapter we will cover the tuning and performance implications of the following:
+- Hypervisor Tuning
+- Overcommit
 - Ephemeril Disk Placement
-- KVM Tuning
-- QEMU Options
-- Libbirt
-- Overcommit
 - Host Aggregates
 - Performance testing Nova

+## Hypervisor Tuning

+Hypervisor Tuning is one of those subject areas that like much of this book deserve an entire volume unto themselves.
+Indeed in the case of VMware vSphere and XEN there are already volumes better suited to such.
+Thusly, as the authors investigated this area and how to handle it, we decided on the following approach:

+- Provide general practices cross hypervisors
+- Provide specifics tunables for Linux-KVM

+### General Hypervisor Tuning

+As stated before, OpenStack Nova, aka Compute, can be powered by a number of Hypervisors up to and including bare metal.

+### Tuning Linux-KVM

+The approach we'll take for tuning Linux-KVM will focus on three areas:

+- CPU
+- Memory
+-

+While OpenStack Compute (Nova) has a pluggable backend that allows for a broad selection of hypervisors like VMware's ESXi, Bare Metal, or even Docker, the authors have found that that we encounter KVM in the wild far more often.

+## Overcommit

+OpenStack Compute, also known as Nova, allows you to tune the Overcommit ratios for both Memory and CPU.
+These in turn can have *huge* performance implications.
+That is, if you set them too high, your performance can and will drop off non-linearly, and if you set them too low, you run the risk of under-utilizing the resources on hand.

+### tl;dr Summary:
+The authors recommend

 ## Ephemeril Instance Storage